pmdredd/Uni3rdAGILEProject/readme.md

     - If you are using windows, I recommend installing [XAMPP](https://www.apachefriends.org/download.html)
 - Composer 1.9+
     - This is used to manage the dependencies for the project, namely PHPUnit.
 Installation instructions can be found [here](https://getcomposer.org/download/)
+- Git
+    - This is used for version control and is required to get a (development) copy of the project to work on.
+Any contributions to the project must be made via Git.
+      It can be downloaded for Windows [here](https://git-scm.com/downloads)
 - (Optional) SQLiteBrowser 3+
     - This can be used to view the database (database/courseworkapp.db).
 Download it [here](https://sqlitebrowser.org/dl/)

+Open the folder you want to keep the project in e.g. Desktop/code, then right-click and select the option 'Git Bash here' (or open the same folder in PowerShell)

 Download the master branch by running the following in Git Bash/PowerShell:
  `git clone https://github.com/Lairdd1989/Uni3rdAGILEProject.git`